Nivalyx/osu-wiki/wiki/Tournaments/CIC/Open_2024/en.md

 6. If no staff or referee is available, the match will be postponed.
 7. **NoFail will be enforced in all beatmaps.** This is to ensure that the points are to be awarded more fairly towards players who perform better in general during the course of the beatmap regardless of their remaining health at the end.
 8. If a player disconnects, it will be treated as if they had failed the beatmap.
-   - A beatmap can be replayed for disconnects that occur within a few seconds after it has been started by the referee.
+   - A beatmap can be replayed for disconnects that occur within 30 seconds after it has been started or prior to 25% of its completion.
 9. Lag is not a valid reason to nullify a beatmap.
 10. If any problems during the match occur, the tournament management will make a decision based on the referee's report.
 11. It is expected that all players be polite and respectful to each other.
 Penalties will be given upon violation.